Cipulot/Kenban-de-GO--Build-Guides/buildguide_en.md

 Flip the assembly of step 2 upside down, and align the backplate with the assembly.

-Secure the backplate to the assembly using M2x5mm screws.
+Secure the backplate to the assembly using M2x5mm screws in the specular locations of the spacers you attached in step 1.

 ![mx-backplate-assembly](./img/mx/mx-backplate-assembly.png)